aaudevart/udacity_deep-learning/README.md

 - From the context, the decoder generates another sequence, one symbol(word) at a time.
 Here, at each time step, the decoder is influenced by the context and the previously generated symbols.

 [Very good article on Seq2Seq](http://suriyadeepan.github.io/2016-06-28-easy-seq2seq/)

+## Project 5 -- Face Generation

+Use a DCGAN on the CelebA dataset to generate images of novel and realistic human faces